 NIH and the NSF impose restrictions on compensation levels for the direct salary support of principal investigators and other senior personnel.
-Additionally, the National Science Foundation previously limited the amount a consultant could be reimbursed via NSF awards.
-Commonly known as "salary caps," these limitations occur in the form of direct salary limitations (amount of institutional base salary) on NIH projects and NSF consultant costs; and as a limitation on the amount of time (but not the institutional base salary) that can be charged to a project account on NSF awards
+Commonly known as "salary caps," these limitations occur in the form of direct salary that can be charged to NIH and NSF projects.

 The NSF announced a new Proposal and Award Policies and Procedures Guide (PAPPG) NSF 09-01 that is effective January 2009.
 The new policy limits faculty to two month of salary per year from all NSF sources unless specifically budgeted and approved by the NSF.
 It has removed the requirement that faculty salary must be taken only in the summer months.
 NOTE: this change means that if a PI has three active NSF awards, the total number of months for which support may be received may not exceed a total of two months from all three awards, not two months from each of the three awards.
 Any deviation from this practice must be disclosed in the proposal budget, justified in the budget justification and must be specifically approved by NSF in the award notice.

-Research scientists and similar inpiduals without a faculty appointment are not considered by NSF to be "Senior Personnel" for purposes of this revised salary policy.
+Research scientists and similar individuals without a faculty appointment are not considered by NSF to be "Senior Personnel" for purposes of this revised salary policy.